Volvo XC40 Electric Version Teased Ahead Of October Reveal

 Volvo claims it's one of the safest cars ever.

 Back in February 2018, Volvo announced its current generation of combustion engines would be the last one in a move to gradually shift focus to electric vehicles.
-The process has already started through downsizing the engines as all of the company’s production models are powered by four-cylinder, with the XC40 being Volvo’s first model to offer a tiny three-cylinder engine.
+The process has already started through downsizing the engines as all of the company’s production models are powered by four-cylinders, with the XC40 taking the next step by being Volvo’s first model to offer a tiny three-cylinder engine.

 The small crossover will go down in history for another reason as the Swedes have chosen the XC40 to become Volvo’s very first production EV.
 Announced in April and teased here ahead of its October full reveal, the zero-emissions version is said to be “one of the safest [cars] on the road” thanks to a reinforced frontal structure necessary after taking out the internal combustion engine.